David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 #### 5.1.3 GP Model: Explicit Spatio-temporal Modeling

 **Strengths**:
-- Explicit spatio-temporal correlation modeling via separable kernels
+- Explicit spatio-temporal correlation modeling via multiple kernel designs (separable, additive, non-separable)
 - Theoretical foundation (Bayesian framework)
-- Interpretable lengthscales
+- Interpretable lengthscales and kernel parameters
+- **Separable kernel design** achieves the best performance among GP designs (R² = 0.728)

 **Weaknesses**:
-- Lowest prediction accuracy (R² = 0.670)
+- Lower prediction accuracy compared to U-Net and Tree models (R² = 0.670-0.728 depending on kernel design)
 - Longest training time (5.5 minutes)
-- May require further hyperparameter tuning
+- Requires careful kernel design selection

+**Kernel Design Comparison**:
+1. **Separable kernel** performs best (R² = 0.728) due to its interpretability, computational efficiency, and ability to capture independent spatial and temporal correlations effectively.
+2. **Additive kernel** shows moderate performance (R² = 0.698), suggesting that periodic and linear temporal components may not be necessary for short-term LST patterns (31 days).
+3. **Non-separable kernel** underperforms (R² = 0.672), possibly due to increased complexity requiring more data to learn meaningful spatio-temporal interactions.

-**Why GP Underperformed**: Several factors may contribute:
+**Why GP Underperformed Compared to U-Net/Tree**: Several factors may contribute:
-1. **Limited training data**: Despite 500k training points, the variational approximation may not fully capture the data distribution.
-2. **Lengthscale initialization**: The learned temporal lengthscale (202 days) suggests the model may be over-smoothing temporal patterns for a 31-day dataset.
+1. **Temporal over-smoothing**: The learned temporal lengthscale (202 days) suggests the model may be over-smoothing temporal patterns for a 31-day dataset.
+The GP optimization objective (ELBO) tends to select a very large temporal lengthscale (202.5 days) when there is insufficient signal in the short-term (31-day) dataset to penalize excessive smoothing.
+This leads to GP predictions being overly smooth, unable to precisely capture short-term LST variations, thus explaining its lower R² compared to U-Net and Tree models.
-3. **Kernel choice**: Matern 3/2 may not be optimal; experimenting with RQ or composite kernels may help.
+2. **Limited training data**: Despite 500k training points, the variational approximation may not fully capture the data distribution, particularly for complex spatio-temporal interactions.
+3. **Kernel design**: While the separable kernel performs best among GP designs (R² = 0.728), it still assumes independence between spatial and temporal correlations, which may not fully capture complex spatio-temporal interactions present in LST data.
+The non-separable kernel, despite theoretically capturing such interactions, requires more training data to learn meaningful spatio-temporal structures.

 ### 5.2 Methodological Insights

-#### 5.2.1 Separable Space-Time Kernels
+#### 5.2.1 Space-Time Kernel Designs

-Our GP model uses separable space-time kernels, explicitly modeling temporal correlations rather than treating time as categorical.
+Our GP model compares three distinct kernel designs (separable, additive, and non-separable), explicitly modeling temporal correlations rather than treating time as categorical.
 This is a key methodological contribution compared to previous work.
+The comparison reveals that:

+1. **Separable kernels** achieve the best performance (R² = 0.728) among GP designs, suggesting that independent spatial and temporal correlations are reasonable for this dataset.
+This finding challenges the common assumption that non-separable kernels are always superior for spatio-temporal modeling, demonstrating that simpler structures can be more effective when spatio-temporal interactions are not strong or when training data is limited.
+2. **Additive kernels** with periodic and linear components show moderate performance, possibly due to the limited temporal range (31 days) not providing enough signal for periodic patterns to be beneficial.
+3. **Non-separable kernels** underperform, potentially requiring more data to learn complex spatio-temporal interactions effectively, despite their theoretical ability to capture such interactions.

-However, the results suggest that for this 31-day dataset, simpler models (U-Net, Tree) may be more effective, possibly due to the limited temporal range.
+However, the results suggest that for this 31-day dataset, simpler models (U-Net, Tree) may be more effective than all GP designs, possibly due to the limited temporal range or the ability of deep learning and tree models to capture non-linear patterns more effectively without requiring explicit kernel design choices.

 #### 5.2.2 Uncertainty Quantification